Pre-exposure prophylaxis (PrEP) is the pre-emptive use of oral antiretroviral therapy in HIV negative people to reduce the risk of HIV infection.

 Updated May 2022

-These guidelines replace the first set of PrEP guidelines, version 1.1 published in October 2019.
+The first set of PrEP guidelines, version 1.1, were published in October 2019.

 National standards for PrEP service providers